N-cizauskas/Synthetic_Data_Generation_With_Synthpop/README.md

 The three studies chosen to create synthetic data from were selected because of availability.
 In real use cases, all three datasets should have the same treatments and outcomes.

-A Jupyter Notebook script is included for visualizing the results with boxplots and violin plots.
+A Jupyter Notebook script ("Visual_DataType_Comparison.ipynb") is included for visualizing the results with boxplots and violin plots.

 ## Installation